GeotrekCE/Geotrek-admin/docs/install/import-from-network.rst

 .. _import-data-from-a-remote-geotrek-instance:

-Import data from a remote Geotrek instance
+Import data from a remote Geotrek-admin instance
 ===========================================

 Importing from a Geotrek-admin instance works the same way as from SIT.